- 65% of people who receive direct mail make a purchase or engage (Direct Mail Association Factbook for 2013)

 - Direct mail uses target variables like income, age, distance, and net worth to identify those most likely to respond to the direct mail postcard offer

-- Shops that use Mudlick Mail’s direct mail program can see a 20-40% increase in car count
+- Shops that use Mudlick Marketing’s direct mail program can see a 20-40% increase in car count

 Direct mail is 30x more likely to receive a customer response compared to email